Time for cutting the cord. Help anyone?

 My second plea is to those without the brand permission for it.
 “Please don’t do anything about cable.
 In fact, stay away.”
 For change to happen, it must be an unavoidable wave of change.
 And it must be believable.

 Until this change is tackled by a brand with adequate permission, the inertia of rest will continue, and I will have to keep using Time Warner Cable.
-Sigh.
+Or, even more likely, I will be cutting the cord with everyone else.